rrs-oacis/rrs-oacis/README.md

-# rrs-oacis
+# RRS-OACIS

-A simulation manager that extended the OACIS for the RoboCupRescue Simulation.
+An experiment management software which extended OACIS for the RoboCupRescue Simulation.

 # Run on Docker
-Firstly, start up the server:
+1. start up the RRS-OACIS server:
 ```
 docker run --name rrsoacis -p 3080:3080 -p 3000:3000 -p 49138:49138/udp -dt rrsoacis/rrsoacis
 ```

-Next, Access to **http://localhost:3080/** using your web browser.
+2. Access to **http://localhost:3080/** using your web browser.